 Before making any payment arrangements, it’s a good time to see what protections you might already have in place.
 Call your renter’s insurance provider and see if you have coverage for the inability to pay due to unforeseen/ emergency circumstances.

 Comb Through your Lease

 There is a chance that your lease includes a hardship clause that will allow you to leave your lease if your financial situation changes unexpectedly.
-See if your lease contains a similar clause While you’ll still be required to pay your rent, you might be able to move out, with our without a penalty and make other living arrangements.
+See if your lease contains a similar clause While you’ll still be required to pay rent, you might be able to move out, with our without a penalty and make other living arrangements.

 Talk with your Landlord